-The election official shall appoint workers to serve as an election team in accordance with section 29.07.020, a voting system control board, a ballot review team, and a canvass review board.
-The election official shall appoint election workers to serve on each board and team and administer the oath prescribed for election workers to chairs and the members of each of the boards and teams.
+The election official shall appoint workers to serve as an election team in accordance with section 29.07.020, a voting system control board, a ballot review team, election officials, elections workers, the logic and accuracy team, and a canvass review board.
+The election official shall appoint election workers to serve on each board and team and administer the oath prescribed for election workers to chairs and the members of each of the boards and teams said appointees.